vsivsi/meteor-job-collection/README.md

 ```

 ### `jc.getJob(id, [options], [callback])`
-#### Create a job object by id from the server job Collection, returns `undefined` if no such job exists.
+#### Create a job object by id from the server job Collection - Server or Client

+See documentation below for `Job` object API

+Returns `undefined` if no such job exists.

 `id`: -- The id of the job to get.